Heart of a Hero

 Miller is a 2015 recipient of the Soldier’s Medal.
 He is currently stationed at Tripler Army Medical Center (TAMC) where he serves as a resource manager.

-For more information about the NHKS Patriots Club, please see the Patriots Club page.
+For more information about the HKS Patriots Club, please see the Patriots Club page.